Interior Eigensolver Based on Rational Filter with Composite rule: Numerical experiment

+We set the simple rule to have no more than 100 subspace iterations, while for the composite rule, the limitation is 10.
+We also terminate \cref{alg: composite} when in the first subspace iteration all eigenpairs converge to target tolerance $\tau$ for relative error.
+All 20 eigenpairs inside are filtered and the relative errors are less than $\tau$ for the composite rule. \cref{fig: subspacevscomposite} illustrates the relative runtime of \cref{alg: composite} for various $k_2$, and \Cref{tab: simplevsoneshot} reports details of the simple rule and \cref{alg: composite2}.
+The relative runtime of \cref{alg: composite2} could be read from \cref{fig: subspacevscomposite} from those first triangle marks at $k_2$ being a power of two. \cref{tab: simplevsoneshot} shows more details of the simple rule and \cref{alg: composite2}.
+We can estimate the $n_\mathrm{iter}$ for the cases of the simple rule that all eigenpairs of interest are filtered but the relative error can not decrease to target $\tau$, from the equation $e^{\lfloor n_\mathrm{iter}/100\rfloor}=\tau$.
+We use italic numbers to distinguish estimated $n_\mathrm{iter}$ from the real one.

-In \cref{tab:subspacevscomposite}, all three choices of $n_\mathrm{col}$ overestimates the actual number of eigenvalues in the region.
-The simple rule with a fixed $k = 8$ fails to converge when $n_\mathrm{col}$ is not sufficiently large.
-In contrast, \cref{alg:composite2} converges in all scenarios.
+In \cref{tab: simplevsoneshot}, all three choices of $n_\mathrm{col}$ overestimate the actual number of eigenvalues in the region.
+The simple rule with a fixed $k = 8$ fails to converge when $n_\mathrm{col}$ is not sufficiently large, e.g., $n_\mathrm{col}=21,22$.
+In contrast, \cref{alg: composite2} converges in all scenarios.
 Based on this experiment and other experiments we tried but not listed in the current paper, the convergence of the simple rule is sensitive to the choice of two hyperparameters, $k$ and $n_\mathrm{col}$.
-While the convergence of \cref{alg:composite2} is not sensitive to the choice of $k_1$ and $n_\mathrm{col}$.~\footnote{The requirement for $n_\mathrm{col}$ is that $n_\mathrm{col}$ is an overestimation of the number of eigenvalues in the region.} In the worst-case scenario, when the given region is enclosed by many unwanted eigenvalues, mildly increasing $n_\mathrm{col}$ would not resolve the convergence issue in the simple rule.
-However, \cref{alg:composite2} can converge robustly.
-When both the simple rule and \cref{alg:composite2} converge, we notice that \cref{alg:composite2} outperforms the simple rule for small $n_\mathrm{col}$.
-When $n_\mathrm{col}$ increases, these two methods become comparable on runtime.
+While the convergence of \cref{alg: composite2} is more robust.
+In the worst-case scenario, when the given region is enclosed by many unwanted eigenvalues, extremely large $n_\mathrm{col}$ would be needed to resolve the convergence issue in the simple rule.
+When the simple rule and \cref{alg: composite2} converge, the latter one outperforms the former one for small $n_\mathrm{col}$, see all the red curves and blue curves in \cref{fig: subspacevscomposite}.
+From green curves, we know that when $n_\mathrm{col}$ increases, these two methods become comparable on runtime.